 In other words, bed-making actually puts you in a more productive state of mind that gives you a little bit more fuel—not less.
 Kind of like exercising or eating right.

 They might even sleep better, too.
 Bed-makers are also more likely to enjoy their jobs and exercise regularly—both of which are important for keeping stress in check and ultimately achieving more satisfying snooze time.
+Turns out it takes very little effort to feel productive at the beginning of each day!

 And when you’re more well-rested, you’ll have more energy to get more stuff done the next day—like making your bed again.
 (You’ll also be less inclined to hit the snooze button, so you actually have time to rearrange your blankets before heading off to work.)